Un résumé en langue française du rapport final du projet SEXHUM et de ses implications pour les politiques en France peut être téléchargé ici :

 Chinese women tend not to report having been victims of theft because their work and living arrangements with other colleagues can be constructed as controlling for gain and pimping (proxénétisme) according to French law.
 In a parallel fashion, although Nigerian women in France are portrayed by racialised political and media discourse as the main potential recipients of the exit programmes for being ideally naïve and innocent victims they tended to be rejected from such programmes, as they were not considered genuinely willing to stop sex work.

-The realities of Chinese and Nigerian women expose the racialised and gendered nature of the criteria of victimhood operationalized by sexual humanitarianism, which deny the authenticity of racialized subjects and the credibility of their ‘stories’ (Giuliani et al. 2019) These same racialised and gendered criteria of victimhood marginalised the experiences of violence and abuse of Latina trans women, who were not supported by sexual humanitarian concerns or interventions.
+The realities of Chinese and Nigerian women expose the racialised and gendered nature of the criteria of victimhood operationalized by sexual humanitarianism, which deny the authenticity of racialized subjects and their credibility when confronting law enforcement and defending their asylum cases.
+These same racialised and gendered criteria of victimhood marginalised the experiences of violence and abuse of Latina trans women, who were not supported by sexual humanitarian concerns or interventions.

 Although they were respectively over-targeted and neglected by sexual humanitarian concerns, Chinese and trans Latina migrant women have been paying the consequences of the criminalization of clients with their lives, as they are forced to work in further isolated locations in order to escape police control.
 This paradoxical situation exposes the politics of bordering that shaped the implementation of the 2016 law.

 Despite its rhetorical aim to abolish the French ‘prostitutional system’, it actually made such system worse for the most vulnerable strata of the sex working population.
 Most racialised migrant sex workers were excluded from its planned benefits while the neo-abolitionist celebration, or neglect, of their supposed and real vulnerabilities to exploitation ended up by legitimising anti-immigration and anti-prostitution discourses and interventions.